catinsurance/IsaacBlueprints/docs/tutorials/crash_course/active_item.md

 {% include-markdown "hidden/crash_course_toc.md" start="<!-- start -->" end="<!-- end -->" %}

-Active items are the only other type of collectible in Isaac apart from passive items.
-Isaac can usually only hold one active item at a time and they require charges to be activated.
-This tutorial will branch off of the [passve items page](../crash_course/passive_item.md), so be sure to read that first.
+Active items are items held in the active slot and usually require charge to be used.
+This tutorial will branch off of the [passive items page](../crash_course/passive_item.md), so be sure to read that first.

 ## Video tutorial
 (This tutorial covers both Item Pools and Active Items)